-This pleasing, anxious being e'er resigned, Left the warm precincts of the cheerful day, Nor cast one longing, lingering look behind?
+This pleasing, anxious being e'er resigned,

+Left the warm precincts of the cheerful day,

+Nor cast one longing, lingering look behind?

-On some fond breast the parting soul relies, Some pious drops the closing eye requires; Even from the tomb the voice of Nature cries, Even in our ashes live their wonted fires.
+On some fond breast the parting soul relies,

+Some pious drops the closing eye requires;

+E'en from the tomb the voice of Nature cries,

+E'en in our ashes live their wonted fires.